Proxwian/OxFORTPACK/README.md

 ## x128

 > Light version of modpack.
-With no server mods, includes custom mechanics configs, less mod addons and no shaders included.
+With no server mods, includes custom mechanics configs, less mod addons and no shaders included (but with new long-distance client rendering using Distant Horizons mod).

-### Latest version: 1.0.1
+### Latest version: 5.0

 * Difficulty: Hard